Talk (Yes album): Reissues

-Reception
+Critical reception

+Upon release, Talk received a mostly negative response from contemporary critics, as traditional progressive rock was largely out of favour with music journalists during the height of the alternative rock and grunge movements.
+Reviewing the album for the British music magazine Q, critic Mark Webbon gave the album a mixed review; while he praised the band's technical ambition and the return to collaborative tracking, he critiqued the end product as sounding overly sterile and over-processed by Rabin's extensive digital tracking setup.
+Similarly, the UK publication Vox dismissed the record, characterizing its dense, computerised instrumentation as a misstep during an era favoring raw guitar styles.

-Talk received a mostly negative response from critics.
-Rolling Stone rated it two stars out of five.
-Critic J. D. Considine reviewed the album in Musician with "Shut up."
-Rabin spoke of his review: "I laughed at first ...
-But then I thought a review like that doesn't do anybody any good.
+American publication Rolling Stone awarded it a two out of five-star rating, writing that the music felt calculated and lacked the organic energy of the band's earlier catalog.
+In a famously terse review for Musician, the magazine evaluated the record with just two words: "Shut up".
+Reflecting on the comment, Rabin remarked: "I laughed at first [ ... ] But then I thought a review like that doesn't do anybody any good.
 We all get negative reviews of albums, and if the criticism is negative, and if it's constructive criticism, often it's something you can feed off".
-Tom Sinclair of Entertainment Weekly gave the album a C− and criticised "the annoying castrati vocals, the bombastic arena-rock flourishes, the cloying New Age sentiments" and "the sterile classicism".
+Tom Sinclair of Entertainment Weekly graded the album a C−, criticising its "annoying castrati vocals, the bombastic arena-rock flourishes, the cloying New Age sentiments" and what he described as "sterile classicism".

-In a retrospective review, Steven McDonald of AllMusic rated Talk three stars out of five, and praised the "new attitude powering the band, and a few surprises hidden away in the songs".
-According to him, "this album is fun and extremely well done" and it "has some really nifty songs that stick in the mind, from the opening 'The Calling' to the closing 16-minute 'Endless Dream.
+Retrospective assessments have been significantly more favourable, with many music critics re-evaluating the record as an overlooked milestone in the band's catalog.
+In a review for AllMusic, Steven McDonald rated Talk three out of five stars, praising the "new attitude powering the band, and a few surprises hidden away in the songs".
+McDonald concluded that "this album is fun and extremely well done", noting it features "some really nifty songs that stick in the mind, from the opening 'The Calling' to the closing 16-minute 'Endless Dream'".
+Reviewing the 2024 anniversary box set, Nick DeRiso of Something Else!
+Reviews noted that the record had aged considerably better than contemporary critics suggested.
+DeRiso highlighted the live material from the 1994 tour for capturing the unmitigated performance power of the Squire and White rhythm section, adding that the studio compilation finally filled a significant historical gap for fans.